depeperwinkel

 In French cuisine, thyme is used in Herbes de Provence and bouquet garni, but not only in France, these thyme combinations are also very popular in Italian cuisine.

-Add dried herbs at the last moment.
-The best time to add dried herbs is at most ten minutes before the end of a preparation.
-This is sufficient for the leaves to absorb moisture again and transfer the flavour to the dish.
+Add dried herbs at the very last minute.
+The best time to add dried herbs is no more than ten minutes before the end of cooking.
+This is enough time for the leaves to reabsorb moisture and release their flavor into the dish.

-Did you know that the flavor of these dried herbs comes out best when you let the herbs absorb liquid in oil for a while, so that they can transfer their flavor to the oil?
-Then you cook with this aromatic oil.
+Did you know that the flavor of these dried herbs is best developed when soaked in oil for a while, allowing them to absorb their flavors?
+Then, you cook with this aromatic oil.

 Features:

-- 100% dried leaf (zipped) of the Thymus vulgaris
+- 100% dried leaf (ripped) of the Thymus vulgaris

 - origin: Greece (Crete)